Enhanced quantum emission from a topological Floquet resonance: Theory: Trapping light in a topological Floquet insulator

-By exploiting the natural hopping sequence of our 2D lattice and leveraging the edge state's resilience against local defects, we can achieve the confinement of light within a closed loop, creating a cavityless local resonator.
+By exploiting the natural hopping sequence of our 2D lattice, we can achieve the confinement of light within a closed loop, creating a cavityless local resonator.
 This confinement is attained by introducing a small perturbation in the driving sequence, in the form of a phase shift ($\Delta \phi$), in one of the ring resonators along the edge state's trajectory, leading to the formation of a flat-band Floquet mode within the 2D lattice.
-As a result, the light becomes effectively trapped within the loop, giving rise to a locally confined mode referred to as FDMR.
-This perturbation subsequently modifies the total Hamiltonian of the system $H=H_{\mathrm{FB}}+H_\mathrm{FDMR}$ where $ H_\mathrm{FDMR}=\hbar \omega_\mathrm{FDMR} a^\dagger a$ describes the FMDR with a resonance frequency $\omega_\mathrm{FDMR}$ and annihilation operator $a$.
-The associated quasienergy of this mode experiences a shift directly proportional to the magnitude of the induced phase, as depicted in Fig. \ref{Fig1}c (see Supplementary Materials).
+As a result, the light becomes effectively trapped within the loop, leading to a locally confined mode referred to as FDMR.
+This perturbation subsequently modifies the total Hamiltonian of the system $H=H_{\mathrm{FB}}+H_\mathrm{FDMR}$ where $ H_\mathrm{FDMR}=\hbar \omega_\mathrm{FDMR} a^\dagger a$ describes the FMDR with a resonance frequency $\omega_\mathrm{FDMR}$ and annihilation (creation) operator $a$ ($a^\dagger$).
+The associated quasienergy of this mode experiences a shift directly proportional to the magnitude of the induced phase, as depicted in Fig. \ref{Fig1}c by pink lines (see Supplementary Information).
 This FDMR mode can achieve a large Q-factor, approaching~$10^5$, compared to other 2D topological resonators \cite{gao2020dirac, shao2020high}, mainly because it lacks physical boundaries that would otherwise confine light within the defect resonator.
 The resonance pattern in FDMR follows the trajectory of the topologically nontrivial Floquet bulk mode with a total circumference of $3L$.
-Fig. \ref{Fig1}d illustrates the simulation of the transmission spectrum of our design in the presence and absence of a phase shift, demonstrating the appearance of the FDMR.
+Figure \ref{Fig1}d illustrates the simulation of the transmission spectrum of our design in the presence and absence of a phase shift, demonstrating the appearance of the FDMR.
 Note that, this mode is coupled to the edge state existing within the same bandgap, implying that we can control or access the FDMR via the edge state.

-To generate correlated photon pairs through the SFWM process within the bandgap of the topological 2D lattice, we utilize the third-order nonlinearity $\chi^3$ in silicon.
+To generate correlated photon pairs through the SFWM process in the bandgap of the topological 2D lattice, we utilize the third-order nonlinearity $\chi^3$ in silicon.
 The Hamiltonian that describes this process is given by